arsha2000/AccuWeatherClient/README.md

-# AccruWeather iOS Client
+# AccuWeather iOS Client

 <p align="center">
   <img width="460" src="Accuweather-Onboarding-Logo.png">
 </p>

-AccruWeather API client for iOS written in Swift 5.
+AccuWeather API client for iOS written in Swift 5.
 This package simplifies the use of AccuWeather API.
 It includes support for callbacks and also publishers.